ska-telescope/webjive/README.md

 # ska-webapps-skeleton

 This project is intended to act as a skeleton for any SKA developer looking to make a javascript based web application.
-It acts as a placeholder for any common skeleton files that are shared between the different types of web application.
+It acts as a placeholder for any common files or components that are shared between the different types of web application.

 It also contains a set of skeleton project structures.
 One for each of the different types of web application currently being developed by the SKA.